Rakeshsoni7296/Waymore/README.md

 # Waymore API
-An API for Investors to track their invesments
+A Beautiful website for content creators and daily readers to deliver thoughts among each other.

 ### Steps to run this project on windows